 Business Information Systems (Master of Commerce)

-A postgraduate specialisation in Business Information Systems will be concerned with the study of the direct application of software design and development to the business domain.
-You will gain an understanding of the principles and techniques to analyse, design, implement and maintain computer systems within a business environment.
-You may engage in areas of study including information security management, business process integration, and strategic information and knowledge management.
+A postgraduate specialisation in Business Information Systems will be concerned with the study of the application of modern Digital Technologies in the business domain.
+You will acquire the skills and techniques to carry out effective business analysis with a view to improve business operations through the application of Business Information Systems.
+You will also gain an understanding of the role of Business Information Systems in facilitating business transformation and implementing digital business models in increasingly competitive market environments.
+You may engage in areas of study including business process integration, enterprise systems, information governance, and business transformation.

 Requirements for the specialisation

 The following information is for students who commenced study or transferred into the Master of Commerce from 2012 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
 All other students should refer to the information set out below under Information for pre-2012 continuing students.

 To be awarded a specialisation in Business Information Systems, students complete five units of study (30 credit points), comprising: